johan-fe/jmeter_ssh_maxi_plugin/jmeter-ssh-sampler/README.md

 ### SSH Close Persistent Shell channel

-1. fill in she shell channel name that was opened bepore
+1. fill in she shell channel name that was opened before
-2. fill in the ssh connection name that was opened before
+2. fill in the SSH connection name that was opened before

 ### SSH Send Command Via Exec Channel On Named SSH Connection